Paralegal is a person, qualified by education, training and work experience to perform certain legal work, but not fully qualified as a lawyer.

 Generally, if you worked throughout the year in a job where taxes were deducted, you should still see about filing a return.
 Most likely, some of your earnings were witheld by the government and was used as an estimated way to pay your taxes throughout the year.
 At the beginning of the next year when you file taxes, your Income Tax Declaration would show that the amount you should have been taxed is less than the amount the government witheld from your earnings.
 You would then receive a refund for filing your taxes.

 In short, dependents are people or a person you can claim on your tax return.
-These are people who essentially depend from you and you are a provider for them, a caretaker of them, or both.
-Although for 2018 taxes you won't be automatically taxed less for every dependent you claim, dependents can potentially qualify you for some credits and deductions that could still reduce your tax.
+These are people who essentially depend on you.
+You are a provider for them, a caretaker of them, or both.
+Dependents can qualify you for some credits and deductions that could reduce your tax.
 There are two types of dependents: Qualify Child and Qualifying Relative.

 A Qualifying child is someone who is: